 Where is the Dali Theatre and Museum?

 You can easily reach Figueres by car, and I recommend this route so that you have the freedom and transportation to continue your day trip on to his house in Cadaques, Spain, only another half hour away.
 The highways are well-marked and there isn’t a lot of traffic, just be careful when trying to maneuver out of Barcelona.
+Another option is to take a tour and arrive by coach bus.

 What can you see at the museum?